 Basic information for topics, such as "What is it?" and "How many people are affected?" is available in the About Endometriosis section.
 Other Frequently Asked Questions (FAQs) that are specific to a certain topic are answered in this section.

-Among women with fertility problems, endometriosis may occur in as many as 50%.1
+Among women with fertility problems, endometriosis may be present in as many as one-half of cases.1

 But exactly how endometriosis causes infertility is not clear.
 Some evidence suggests that infertility is related to the extent of the endometriosis patches, because the patches can distort the pelvic anatomy.
 This would make it difficult for sperm to travel to the ovary or a fertilized egg to travel to the uterus.2,3 Other evidence suggests that the inflammation in the abdomen may disrupt ovulation or fertilization, or that the endometrium may not develop properly, hampering the attachment of the embryo to the uterus.